 The Cons of In-house Development

-What Do You Really Need: In-House Team or a Tech Partner?
+What Do You Really Need: In-House Team or an Outsourcing Tech Partner?

-Now that you have a clear idea of the advantages and challenges of both approaches to dealing with the tech stuff in a startup, let’s go over a few situations and suggest when to opt for in-house development vs. outsourcing.
+Now that you have a clear idea of the advantages and challenges of both approaches to dealing with the tech stuff in a startup, let’s go over a few situations and suggest when you should opt for in-house development vs. outsourcing.

 Your Product is Your USP

-If the technology used in the product is your value proposition – the main benefit of using your product – then you are playing a long-term game.
-Developing such a product is non-stop, and it’s unlikely that you’ll ever switch to support-only mode. he Product development will drive bug fixes, new releases and more feature requests.
-In this case, you will need to have a team that can quickly spot and resolve issues.
+If the technology used in the product is your value proposition – the main benefit of using your product – then you’re playing a long-term game.
+Developing such a product is non-stop, and it’s unlikely you’ll ever switch to support-only mode.
+Product development will drive bug fixes, new releases, and more feature requests.
+In this case, you’ll need to have a team that can quickly spot and resolve issues.

 Go for: In-House Team

-If the technology is only a medium for delivering a service, it’s best to outsource the development until your venture generates revenue and is ready to scale.
-This is the case for online shops and applications with basic functionality, like food delivery, and if your company is non-technical and all you need is short-term development services of up to 6 months.
-Note that even for a small project, it is recommended that you hire a cohesive team and not a single freelance developer.
+If the technology is only a medium for delivering a service, it’s best to choose outsourced CTO services for product development until your venture generates revenue and is ready to scale.
+This is the case for online shops and applications with basic functionality, like food delivery, and if your company is non-technical and all you need is short-term development services for up to 6 months.
+Note that even for a small project, it’s recommended that you hire a cohesive team and not a single freelance developer.

 Go for: Tech partner

 If you’re a startup according to Eric Reis’s definition – an institution designed to deliver a new product or service under conditions of extreme uncertainty – you will need a fast feedback loop and be able to react to market changes quickly.
 At some point, you might need to pivot, just like Slack did at some point, for the sake of not wasting even more money on a product for which there is little or no demand.
 Such a strategy requires swift action, so you might want to have an in-house team to avoid the day-to-day bottlenecks you’d otherwise have with an outsourced team.